TurnGuide: Enhancing Meaningful Full Duplex Spoken Interactions via Dynamic Turn-Level Text-Speech Interleaving: Introduction

-To address these challenges, we propose a novel approach, \textbf{\ourmethod{}}, to seamlessly integrate text data into real-world double-channel spoken conversational data for the training of e2e FD-SLMs.
-Our approach draws inspiration from the human planning process during conversations, where individuals think ahead, assess real-time speech by others, and plan what to say, when to say it, and for how long.
-Specifically, we dynamically segment the assistant's speech into \textbf{turns}, which represent the reasonable lengths of spoken content that convey the assistant's intended expression, reflecting the structured planning process behind conversational flow.
-The assistant is trained to plan and output text guidance for each turn before outputting the corresponding speech.
+To address these challenges, we propose a novel approach, \textbf{\ourmethod{}}, to seamlessly integrate text data into \textbf{real-world} double-channel spoken conversational data for the training of e2e FD-SLMs.
+Specifically, we dynamically segment the assistant's speech into \textbf{turns}, which represent the reasonable lengths of spoken content that convey the assistant's intended expression.
+Then, the assistant is trained to interleave the text-speech generation for each turn for proper guidance.
 By doing so, our method effectively addresses both insertion timing and insertion length challenges.
-Extensive experiments demonstrate that our approach significantly improves e2e FD-SLMs' conversational ability, enabling them to generate semantically meaningful and coherent speech while maintaining the natural conversational flow of the generated full duplex dialogue.
-To summarize our contributions: \begin{enumerate} \item We propose a novel planning-inspired approach, \textbf{\ourmethod{}}, which plans both the textual content and the turn-taking timing before speaking, enabling the effective text-guided speech generation for e2e FD-SLMs. \item Our approach includes a dynamic segmentation and text-guided dialogue modeling framework, addressing the core challenges of insertion timing and length in double-channel dialogues. \item We demonstrate through extensive experiments that our proposed approach greatly enhances the capability of FD-SLMs to produce semantically meaningful and coherent speech, while preserving the natural conversational flow in full-duplex spoken dialogues. \end{enumerate}
+Extensive experiments show that our approach significantly improves the conversational abilities of e2e FD-SLMs by not only producing \textbf{semantically meaningful and coherent speech} but also achieving state-of-the-art performance on various \textbf{turn-taking events}.
+To summarize our contributions: \begin{itemize}[left=0pt] \item We propose \textbf{\ourmethod{}}, a novel text-speech interleaved generation approach for e2e FD-SLMs grounded in natural speech data. \item We introduce a dynamic turn segmentation framework and a text-guided dialogue modeling framework within \ourmethod{} to address the insertion timing and length in double-channel dialogues. \item We demonstrate through extensive experiments that \textbf{\ourmethod{}} substantially improves not only FD-SLMs' ability to produce semantically meaningful, coherent speech but also the behaviors on various turn-taking events. \end{itemize}